okta/okta-developer-docs/packages/@okta/vuepress-site/code/php/index.md

     content: Use our PHP guide, SDK, and libraries to help you add user authentication to your PHP application.
 ---

 New to Okta?
-Our quickstart will walk you through adding user authentication to your PHP app in minutes.
+Our how to guide will walk you through adding user authentication to your PHP app in minutes.

 <ul class='language-ctas'>
 	<li>